clementloyer/ada-website.github.io/all_collections/_posts/2024-12-17-univariate.md

 {% include graphs/plot_4.html %}
 Here, we can see that Dramas and Romances are a lot more present (three and two times more, respectively) in non-franchise movies than in franchise movies.
 Why is that ?
 Do the viewers lose interest when they are presented multiple dramas in a row ?
 If so, how would that translate ?
 In worse ratings ?
 Less box-office revenues ?

-The opposite is true for Action, Adventure, and Science-Fiction movies : they are around twice as present in franchise movies !
+The opposite is true for Action, Adventure, and Science-Fiction movies : they are around twice as present in franchise movies!

-Same as **FF**
+What a coincidence **Star Wars** has exaclty those genres!

 ### Time representation
 The release date distributions are relatively similar overall.
 However, most franchises tend to have closely spaced release periods for their entire movies.
 This pattern aligns with the fact that the majority of franchises consist of four movies or fewer.
 That said, exceptions do exist—for exemple the Bambi collection includes only two movies, but the releases are far apart (1942 and 2006).